Rundiz/image/README.md

 Remark:

 * `*` WEBP is currently for `show()`, or `save()` but not support as source image.<br>
-    There are known bugs that prior PHP 7.0, the transparent PNG or GIF that converted WEBP will be filled with the background color.
+    There are known bugs that prior PHP 7.0, the transparent PNG or GIF that converted to WEBP will be filled with the background color.